GLOBAL MARKETS-Stocks jump on Greek debt plan, U.S. dollar falls

 By Ryan Vlastelica

-won elections just over a week ago, on Monday ditched calls for
+elections just over a week ago, on Monday ditched calls for a

 "The market is beginning to see signs of some stability